 The menstrual cycle is a monthly cycle that a women's body goes through in preparation for a possible pregnancy.
-Each month, one of our ovaries releases an egg, which is known as 'ovulation'.
+Each month one of our ovaries releases an egg, this is called 'ovulation'.

 While ovulation is taking place, hormonal changes also begin to prepare the uterus for pregnancy.
 If ovulation occurs but the egg isn't fertilised, our uterus will then shed it's lining through the vagina.
 This is what then becomes our monthly period.

 Our hormones can fluctuate a lot throughout our menstrual cycle, which has an impact on our appetite and how much fluid our body retains.
-Both of these factors can lead to perceived or actual weight gain around the time of a period.
-Food cravings, increased hunger, water retention, and swelling are premenstrual symptoms that may make us feel like we're gaining weight.
+Food cravings, increased hunger, water retention, and swelling are all common symptoms that can lead to perceived or actual weight gain around the time of a period.

 Symptoms may include: